serokell/blog-posts/Alex and Happy Part 2/article.md

 Below are some pros and cons of Happy in comparison to Megaparsec:

 Pros:
-* LR parsers are more powerful than LL parsers, allowing to parse more complex grammars with greater ease.
-* Ambiguous grammars are reported to the user, allowing a greater trust in the parser's output and saving the debugging headache.
+* Ambiguous grammars are reported to the user with parser generators, allowing a greater trust in the parser's output and saving the debugging headache.
-* LR parsers can handle left-recursion, while LL parsers can't.
+* Bottom-up parsers can handle left-recursion, while top-down can't.
 * The performance will be more predictable, as Megaparsec can cause exponential time complexity with the use of `try`.
 In addition, Happy's "static" generated LALR algorithm has better known complexity constraints.

 Cons:
 * Less idiomatic, as you need to write Alex and Happy grammars instead of Haskell code.
 * Less flexible since you can't touch the algorithm on how Happy works.
 Meanwhile, you can easily create your functions for parser combinators.
+* Dealing with operator precedence and associativity requires more labor.
+There are standard tools to deal with them, but once you need something that is non-standard, you'll need to write more non-trivial parser rules by hand.

 Comparing the implementations of both parsing techniques is beyond the scope of this post.
 Still, if you are interested, you may read the parser combinators article linked above.